mgeier/quaternion-nursery/README.md

 which results in a 2-sphere.
 On that 2-sphere, create 2 arcs based on points and velocities.
 Then there are two options: blend and transform back to S3, or vice versa.]

+[Appendix I: derivation of quaternion first derivative]

+---

+Nielson 1993
+Smooth Interpolation of Orientations

+[rotation matrix]
+The axis of rotation is the
+eigenvector of O associated with the eigenvalue 1.
+The angle of rotation, \theta, satisfies
+1 + 2cos(\theta) = tr(O)
+where tr(O) denotes the trace (sum of diagonal elements).

+In fact, it turns out
+that SO(3) can not be embedded in E4.
+Hopf (1940) has shown the if we wish to embed SO(3) in Ek, then k must be greater than or equal to 5.

+Normalized Cubic Spline [in R4] and Related Methods:
+[...]
+This is really a rather inelegant way to solve the problem, [...]
+The basic drawback to this
+approach is the potential occurrence of cusps or tight kinks which result form the normalization.

+The Nielson/Shieh Circle Method:
+The interpolation curve used for this method consists of a collection of rational quadratic curves constrained to lie on the unit sphere in E4 and joined so as to have C1 continuity.

+[difference to Wang and Joe 1993 (Biarcs)?]

+Spherical Bernstein/Bezier Methods: [...]

+The Spherical Quadratic B-spline Method:
+This method is similar in many respects to the Nielson/Shieh circle method.

+Shoemake (1985) states "For the numerically knowledgeable, this construction approximates the derivative at points of a sampled function by averaging the central difference of the sample sequence".
+The Catmull/Rom spline is also based upon estimates of derivatives based upon central differences.
+These ideas can be mapped to the present context by the following choice of inner Bezier points [...]
+Hanson (private communication) has shown that this choice is the same as that of Schlag (1992).

+The Nielson/Heiland Spherical B-spline Method:
+One the smoothest methods of this type that we have observed is a method proposed by Nielson and Heiland (1992) which is based upon "spherical B-splines".

+B-splines do not interpolate
+to their data, they only approximate it.
+For the application of animating orientations, it is important to be able to construct a curve that interpolates the data.
+In much the same way that B-splines can be used as a basis for constructing a cubic interpolating spline, Nielson and Heiland use the spherical B-spline to find an interpolating curve which is composed of joining together segments of third order spherical B/B [Bernstein/Bezier] curves.
+[...]
+They use an iterative method to solve it: [...]

+The Minimum Tangential Acceleration Method:
+Barret al (1992)
+One of the drawbacks to this method is the difficulty with implementing it and trusting the canned software to actually compute a true minimum.

+When one is trying to assess the quality of some animation technique, it is very helpful to observe or experience the animation.
+Conventional publication media do not presently allow this.
+Possibly some of the new multimedia publications will remove this problem in the future.